Sama34/OUGC-Additional-Usergroup-Images/README.md

 ### Support

-Please visit [OUGC Network](https://ougc.network/ "Visit OUGC Network") for more information about this project.
+Please visit [ougcNetwork](https://ougc.network/ "Visit ougcNetwork") for more information about this project.

 ### Thank You!